hazelcast/hazelcast-reference-manual/daux/docs/600_Setting_Up_Clusters/900_Partition_Group_Configuration.md

-Hazelcast distributes key objects into partitions using a consistent hashing algorithm.
-Those partitions are assigned to members.
-An entry is stored in the member that owns the partition to which the entry's key is assigned.
+Hazelcast distributes key objects into partitions using the consistent hashing algorithm.
+Multiple replicas are created for each partition and those partition replicas are distributed among Hazelcast members.
+An entry is stored in the members that own replicas of the partition to which the entry's key is assigned.
 The total partition count is 271 by default; you can change it with the configuration property `hazelcast.partition.count`.
 Please see the [System Properties section](/25_System_Properties.md).

-Along with those partitions, there are also copies of the partitions as backups.
-Backup partitions can have multiple copies due to the backup count defined in configuration, such as first backup partition, second backup partition, etc. A member cannot hold more than one copy of a partition (ownership or backup).
-By default, Hazelcast distributes partitions and their backup copies randomly and equally among cluster members, assuming all members in the cluster are identical.
+Hazelcast member that owns the primary replica of a partition is called as partition owner.
+Other replicas are called backups.
+Based on the configuration, a key object can be kept in multiple replicas of a partition.
+A member can hold at most one replica of a partition (ownership or backup).

+By default, Hazelcast distributes partition replicas randomly and equally among the cluster members, assuming all members in the cluster are identical.
 But what if some members share the same JVM or physical machine or chassis and you want backups of these members to be assigned to members in another machine or chassis?
 What if processing or memory capacities of some members are different and you do not want an equal number of partitions to be assigned to all members?

-You can group members in the same JVM (or physical machine) or members located in the same chassis.
+To deal with such scenarios, you can group members in the same JVM (or physical machine) or members located in the same chassis.
 Or you can group members to create identical capacity.
 We call these groups **partition groups**.
-Partitions are assigned to those partition groups instead of to single members.
-Backups of these partitions are located in another partition group.
+Partitions are assigned to those partition groups instead of individual members.
+Backup replicas of a partition which is owned by a partition group are located in other partition groups.

 ### Grouping Types